Get a property report and suburb profile for any property in West Ryde

 West Ryde rental market trends

 The rental market in West Ryde has shown stability for houses, with rents remaining unchanged at $720 per week over the past year.
-In contrast, unit rents have experienced a significant increase of 10.5%, reaching $580 per week.
-This growth in unit rents highlights the suburb's appeal to renters seeking affordable options in a well-connected area.
+In contrast, unit rents have experienced a notable increase of 9.4%, reaching $580 per week.
+This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb.

 Suburbs near West Ryde